Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

   See Fig. 14 - Profile for a perfect screw spindle.
 - At this point, we will save this Blender file to recycle the generated Screw for another exercise;
   click with :kbd:`LMB` in *File* --
-  it is in the header of the Info Window (at the top left side), and choose *Save as*.
+  it is in the header of the Info editor (at the top left side), and choose *Save as*.
   Our suggestion is to name it *Screw Hardware Example.blend* and click in *Save as Blender file*.
-  You can also use the shortcut :kbd:`Shift-Ctrl-S` to open the File Browser Window in order to save your Blender file.
+  You can also use the shortcut :kbd:`Shift-Ctrl-S` to open the File Browser editor in order to save your Blender file.
 - Press shortcut :kbd:`A` twice to de-select and select all vertices again.
 - Now press Screw.
 - Change Steps and Turns as you like.
 Fig. 15 - Generated Mesh - Shows you an example of the results.